shuber/authorization/README.markdown

 ### Options ###

-Your controllers have a class method called `authorization_options` which contains a hash with the default authorization options:
+Your controllers have a class method called `authorization_options` which contains a hash with default options.
+You can change these like so:

+	class UsersController < ApplicationController
+	  self.authorization_options.merge!{ :message => 'You are not authorized', :redirect_to => :users_path }
+	end

+The default authorization options are:

 	# The type of flash message to use when authorization fails.
 Defaults to :error.
 	:flash_type